jozefg/blog/posts/2015-08-25-type-in-type.md

     [main] ⊢ not(member(U{i}; U{i}))

 We can start by unfold `not` and `implies`.
-This gives us something we can actually apply the `intro` tactic.
+Remember that `not` isn't a built in thing, it's just sugar.
+By unfolding it we get the more primitive form, something that actually apply the `intro` tactic to.

 ``` jonprl
     {